-Parents with children ages 3 through 21-years-old who suspect their child may have a disability can begin the process to determine if their child may require special education by writing a letter (and keeping a copy) to the school principal, by contacting the local school system Child Find office, or by calling the DSE/EIS at 1-800-535-0182.
+Parents with children ages 3 through 21 years old who suspect their child may have a disability can begin the process to determine if their child may require special education by writing a letter (and keeping a copy) to the school principal, by contacting the local school system Child Find office, or by calling the DSE/EIS at 800-414-5891.

-When contacting the principal or local school system Child Find office, explain that you suspect your child might have a disability and needs services under the Individuals with Disabilities Education Act (IDEA).
+When contacting the principal or local school system Child Find office, explain that you suspect your child might have a disability and needs services under the Individuals with Disabilities Education Act.
 You may request an evaluation to determine if your child is eligible to receive special education and related services.
-These individuals work directly with families to answer questions, provide guidance, resources, and assist parents in the planning process.